From the author: Previously published in Fictionvale volume 2 in 2014. The next generation cares little about what we lose as society progresses.

 Joseph glanced where his son was pointing.
 He rolled his eyes, mussed up his son’s hair, and returned to the telescope.
 “The McDonald’s logo again?
 That’s all you ever want to look at.”

 “They started a new comic series!
 It’s hidden somewhere in the arch!
 I wanna find it!”

 “We will, son.
 We will.
 Let me get it ready first.”

 The boy turned in ten complete circles, looking around the sky.

 For the first time in years, the old man looked up too.
 There were no stars.
 There was no moon.
 Instead the sky was aglow with corporate logos, silent commercials, flashing text, and animated cartoons.

 Some of the advertisements were understated.
 Their animations were simple or slow.
 Others were bombastic and riotous.
 All of them had something in common: looking at them through a telescope would reveal something else.
 Text, pictures, or tiny animations hidden to the naked eye.
 People regularly checked up on their favorite regions for new content.

 Some advertisements relied on this.
-Many companies simply put a giant green dot in the sky, or a single slanted bar, or a geometric shape.
-To the naked eye, it was a great mystery what it could be.
-It wasn't until someone looked at it through a telescope and saw what was hidden inside did it become clear whose advertisement it was and what it was for.
+Many companies put a giant green dot in the sky, or a slanted bar, or some other geometric shape, creating a great mystery.
+Only when someone looked at the logo through a telescope and saw what was hidden inside did it become clear whose commercial it was.
 Advertisement by discovery.
 It worked great on kids.

 Minutes passed.
 The father waited, gazing up at the same giant, glowing, yellow advertisement, as if trying to see for himself what Robbie was looking for.